Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 A more elaborated example of a DKM, illustrating more precisely its model dimension, is a [DrGeo](http://gnu.org/s/dr-geo) geometric sketch.
 Described with a script, the user will insert it as an interactive view in her document, along handwritten notes.
 The user could then interact into this view, dragging objects to observe what is happening and discovering behavior to engage in new learning.

 The model dimension in a given DKM is what makes it versatile, with one you can design a lot of different interactive contents.
 It relies on the facilities provided by Oriented Object Programming, as explained by [Adele Goldberg](https://youtu.be/IGNiH85PLVg?si=HpbUQNGj1SU6rfwj&t=860).
-Technically, all these views are Morph instances representing a view of the underneath model.
+Technically, all these views are [Cuis](http://cuis.st)'Morph instances representing a view of the underneath model.
 The Morphs offer a common way to interact and to integrate in the handwritten document.

 # Examples